 Figure 5.
-Change in output voltage recorded on a QDAC-II from 2-3 minutes after power on at 1V output in DC mode and 2V range.
+Change in output voltage recorded on a QDAC-II Compact for 48 hours at 1V output in DC mode and 2V range.

 Low transients, device protection

 All DAC chips working by the resistor ladder principle (R2R) exhibit a transient - glitch - at certain transitions (when major carry in the binary code take place).
 In QDAC-II Compact this effect has been minimized so that the maximum glitch transient amplitude is around 1.2 mV, and is only observable in the HIGH low-pass filter mode.
 In the MEDium and DC filter modes the glitch transients are not observable.